m-lab/website/README.md

 | js | Contains the js libraries for the project. |
 | images | Contains all the image files for the site. |
 | publications | Contains all the pdfs and docs that the site links to. |

+## HTML Compression

+This site enables HTML Compression for optimizing performance.
+If it is desired to not compress pages while doing development, developers can simply remove the `layout: compress` from the default template in the _layouts folder.

 ## Page Redirects